floriandejonckheere/utu-thesis/thesis/chapters/01-introduction.typ

 = Introduction

+// General introduction to the topic

+== Problem description

-// General introduction to the topic, and identification of challenges and obstacles related to the topic
+// Identification of challenges and obstacles related to the topic

+== Scope and goal

+// Scope of the research thesis, research questions

+== Motivation

 // Explanation about why and for whom the topic is relevant, and what the expected outcome of the thesis is

+== Methodology

-// Scope of the research thesis
+// Explanation of the research methodology used

+== Outline

+// General outline of the chapters